 Funded by the Act for Change Fund, the Empower Period Project provides young people with the opportunity to lead their own period positive advocacy projects within their communities, as well as being able to contribute to national conversation about periods.
-Ultimately building a movement of young people who can end period shame and realise period equality for everyone.
+Ultimately, we are building a movement of young people who can end period shame and realise period equality for everyone.

 In partnership with Feedback Theatre CIC, Irise International piloted an exciting series of workshops using Applied Theatre techniques to address topics through movement, play, objects and creative writing.
 Co-production techniques were used to achieve these goals and produce sessions resources and content.
 This work will inform menstruation education by further understanding girls’ experience of menstruation.
 An evaluation was also completed to look at the impact of using a creative approach on girls’ self-esteem and sense of self-worth.

 Grant awarded by the Let’s talk.
 Period Project Grant Scheme which is funded by DCMS through the Tampon Tax Fund and delivered in partnership with BrookCharity and Plan International UK.